kent-map/kent/README.md

 ![](https://iiif.juncture-digital.org/thumbnail?url=https://stor.artstor.org/stor/3732a411-bdb3-4fe9-a464-1aeb2ac8d7ad)

 After suffering a breakdown in 1921, T.S Eliot positioned himself in the seaside town of Margate to recover.
+It was there he wrote “The Fire Sermon,” part three of the hugely influential poem 'The Waste Land'.

 ## Edith Nesbit {href=nesbit}